-Green Bites is a weekly podcast about sustainability and Irish food, featuring chefs, growers, farmers, food activists and more.
+Green Bites, the weekly podcast about sustainability and Irish food, featuring chefs, growers, farmers, food activists and more, is back for a second season.
 If you love great food and you care about the environment, this tasty podcast series is for you.
 Episodes are available on this website and on all your favourite podcast platforms.

 About the Green Bites host: